SobiaDeveloper/Portfolio-Projects/Cyclistic-CaseStudy/Project-Description.md

 ## Introduction

 Welcome to the Cyclistic bike-share analysis case study!
-In this case study, will perform many real-world tasks of a junior dataanalyst for a fictional company.
+This case study will perform many real-world tasks of a junior data analyst for a fictional company.
-Working as a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+Worked as a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes diff erently.
+Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
-But fi rst, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.
+But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 ## Goals:

-Company has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analyst team needs to bett er understand how annual members and casual riders diff er, why casual riders would buy a membership, and how digital media could aff ect their marketing tactics.
+The company has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
+To do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ## Steps